-Some people think iPhones never get viruses; in fact they do - but it's very rare.
-Rather than an a virus, it's more likely that you're seeing a misbehaving advert in an app you use regularly, triggering behaviour that is intended to convince you that iOS is infected and you need to download an app to fix it, or redirecting you to a dodgy URL or a page on the App Store.
+Some people think iPhones never get viruses.
+In fact they do, but it's very rare.
+If you think there's a virus on your iPhone, you might be right, but it's more likely that you're seeing a misbehaving app - which might be trying to convince you that iOS is infected just so it can redirect you to a dodgy URL or page on the App Store for a 'fix'.

-However, if you're convinced that your iPhone or iPad has a virus, worm or other form of malware, read on to find out how to remove it, as well as how to avoid these problems in the first place.
+If you're convinced that your iPhone or iPad has a virus, worm or other form of malware, read on to find out how to check if this is true, and if so, how to remove it.
+We also discuss how to avoid these problems in future.

 How to find out if your iPhone has got a virus